SafeDrive: Fine-Grained Safety Reasoning for End-to-End Driving in a Sparse World: Experiments

 \subsection{Ablation Study}

-\textbf{Contribution of Main Components.} Table~\ref{tab:ablation1} summarizes the contribution of each SafeDrive component.
-Due to the effects of proposed trajectory-guided deformable attention, replacing the DiffusionDrive~\cite{diffusiondrive} head with ProposalNet yields a 0.5 PDMS improvement.
+\paragraph{Contribution of Main Components.} In our investigation detailed in Table~\ref{tab:ablation1}, we explored the contribution of each SafeDrive component.
+Due to the effects of the proposed trajectory-guided deformable attention, replacing the DiffusionDrive~\cite{diffusiondrive} head with ProposalNet yields a 0.5 PDMS improvement.
 Introducing scene-level safety on top of this results in an additional gain of 1.0 PDMS.
 Adding SWNet and FRNet yields performance gains of 0.8 each.
 Finally, adding both SWNet and FRNet yields an additional 0.7 gain, showing that sparse-world instance-level interactions are essential for fine-grained safety reasoning and safe driving behavior.

-\textbf{Effect of the World Representation.} Table~\ref{tab:ablation2} presents the performance of different world-model representations when fine-grained safety evaluation is applied.
-Sparse World surpasses BEV World~\cite{wote} by 0.6 PDMS.
-While BEV cannot capture instance-level interactions or fine-grained safety, and thus fails to benefit from fine-grained reasoning, Sparse World supports these checks and yields an additional 0.7 PDMS gain.
+\paragraph{Effect of the World Representation.} Table~\ref{tab:ablation2} presents the performance of different world-model representations when safety evaluation is applied.
+Since BEV lacks instance-level awareness, it fails to benefit from fine-grained safety reasoning, whereas Sparse World supports such checks and yields an additional 0.7 PDMS gain.

-\textbf{Fine-Grained Safety Reasoning.} Table~\ref{tab:ablation3} presents the experimental results of using PwNC and TwDAC scores within FRNet.
+\paragraph{Impact of Fine-Grained Safety Reasoning.} Table~\ref{tab:ablation3} presents the experimental results of using PwNC and TwDAC scores within FRNet.
 PwNC and TwDAC individually provide 0.6 and 0.5 performance improvements, respectively, and using them together yields a 0.7 improvement.